 - a.
-Current graduating seniors will be admitted provisionally for a maximum of one term until appropriate documentation is provided.
-If documentation is not provided before registration for the subsequent term, a hold will be placed on the student's account which will prevent registration for future terms.
-If the student indicates he/she cannot provide the documentation, the student must meet with the Dean of Admissions to change the student type to Non High School Graduate.
-The student will be responsible for any tuition and/or fees owed to the college, but can continue enrollment in an eligible certificate program. - b.
+Current graduating seniors will be admitted provisionally until June 30 of each year.
+After that time, if the student indicates he/she cannot provide documentation of high school graduation, the student must meet with the Dean of Admissions to change the student type to Non High School Graduate. - b.
 Students enrolling in certificate programs that are not eligible for federal financial aid. - c.
 Applicants who have earned an associate degree or higher, or the equivalent, from an accredited institution are not required to verify high school graduation or GED provided they submit an official college transcript verifying the highest degree earned or equivalent coursework. - d.
 Applicants who have attended an accredited four-year institution and have earned at least 15 college-level credit hours.